-I am not required to receive a briefing a bout credit counseling because of:
+□ I am not required to receive a briefing about credit counseling because of:

-☐ Incapacity.
-I have a mental illness or a mental

-deficiency that makes me incapable of realizing or making rational decisions about finances.
+Incapacity.
+I have a mental illness or a mental deficiency that makes me incapable of realizing or making rational decisions about finances.
+Disability.

-☐ Disability.
 My physical disability causes me to be unable to participate in a briefing in person, by phone, or through the internet, even after I reasonably tried to do so.
+Level examples and path is willtaw.